bahrus/xtal-state/README.md

 *xtal-state-update* is another custom element, that views the history api as a rudimentary global state management system, including built-in time travel support via the back / forward buttons.  xtal-state-update allows you to declaratively modify the history.state object.
 But in the interest of being a good neighbor to other components that may work with the history api (like routing components), the changes made to the history.state are made so as not to trample on changes made externally.
 In other words, xtal-state-update strives to minimize the chances of losing history state changes made from logic external to xtal-state-update.

-xtal-state-update provides three properties that allow the developer to declaratively modify the global history.state object.
+xtal-state-update provides three required properties that allow the developer to declaratively modify the global history.state object.

 With Polymer syntax, this would look as follows: